Big Lake Bottom WMA

 History

-Historical human use around and including the WMA has been primarily for beef cattle production although commercial production of timber has been a minor agricultural use.
-Much of the pine and hardwood timber in the area has been logged within the past 50 years but some large stands of hardwood re-growth and isolated older trees remain.
+Historical human use of the land around and including the WMA was primarily for beef cattle production and commercial production of timber was a minor agricultural use.
+Within the past 50 years, much of the pine and hardwood timber in the area was logged; but some large stands of hardwood re-growth and isolated older trees remain.
 The previous owner of Big Lake Bottom did not harvest the timber but leased the property to hunters.
-White-tailed deer were the primary species hunted with squirrel, hogs, and waterfowl being hunted to a lesser degree.
-Eastern Wild Turkeys were unsuccessfully stocked on neighboring land in 1990 and 1996.
-The few upland transitional areas on the WMA provide proper habitat for turkey although there have been no recent documented sightings.
-Until additional habitat in adjacent uplands is managed for turkey there are no future plans for turkey releases.
-Mans limited alteration of BLBWMA preserved the high quality bottomland hardwood habitat for Texans today.
+White-tailed deer were the primary species hunted and to a lesser degree squirrel, hogs and waterfowl.
+In 1990 and 1996, eastern wild turkeys were unsuccessfully stocked on neighboring land; however subsequent translocations have been more successful with wild turkey seen intermittently on the WMA and surrounding properties in recent years.
+Limited alteration of the land on Big Lake Bottom WMA has preserved the high-quality bottomland hardwood habitat that is lacking in many areas of the state today.

 Goals

-BLBWMA was purchased to protect and enhance bottomland hardwood habitats and its associated flora and fauna through development and management of habitat, populations of native wildlife species, and the cultural and archeological resources.
-The management area will be used for hunting, fishing, non-consumptive recreational activities, and to facilitate research investigations and demonstrations in a manner compatible with the protection and management of the resources.
-In the future, TPWD will increase management practices such as moist soil management, mechanical brush control, and regulated hunting as well as provide a research site for trained wildlife biologists.
+Big Lake Bottom WMA was purchased to protect and enhance the bottomland hardwood habitats and the flora and fauna in the area through the development and management of habitat and populations of native wildlife species, and to protect the cultural and archeological resources there.
+The established management area will be used for hunting, fishing, non-consumptive recreational activities and to facilitate research investigations and demonstrations in a way that is compatible with the protection and management of the natural resources.
+In the future, TPWD will increase management practices such as moist soil management, mechanical brush control and regulated hunting, as well as provide a research site for trained wildlife biologists.

 Cultural Resources

-No historical structures, pictographs, middens, or cemeteries are known to exist on BLBWMA.
-The Antiquities Code of Texas (Title 9, Chapter 191 of the Texas Natural Resources Code of 1977) calls for the location and protection of all archeological sites owned by the state of Texas.
-Any violation of the terms of the Antiquities Code is a criminal act, punishable by a fine and/or jail term.
+No historical structures, pictographs, middens or cemeteries are known to exist on Big Lake Bottom WMA.
+The Antiquities Code of Texas (Title 9, Chapter 191 of the Texas Natural Resources Code of 1977) calls for the location and protection of all archeological sites to be owned by the State of Texas and any violation of the terms of the Antiquities Code is a criminal act punishable by a fine and/or jail term.

 Research Activities

-A critical function of BLBWMA is to provide site for research on wildlife populations and habitat to be conducted.
-Biologists hope to gain knowledge and understanding of management techniques to help make sound recommendations for land managers/owners.
+A critical function of the Big Lake Bottom WMA is to provide a site for research to be conducted on wildlife populations and habitat.
+Biologists hope to gain knowledge and understanding of management techniques to help make sound recommendations for land managers/owners in the area.

 Recreational Opportunities